meker12/commerce-channels.en/help/amazon-channel/about-amazon-sales-channel.md

 ## Pricing rules

-With the [!DNL Amazon sales channel] extension, you can:
+With the [!DNL Amazon Sales Channel] extension, you can:

 - Create stackable, flexible, and complex [pricing rules](./pricing-products.md) to manage your Amazon pricing for everyday sale or seasonal promotions.